 Why get involved?

-acquire and develop skills/knowledge that can bring value in your professional life.
+acquire and develop skills/knowledge that can bring value in both your professional and personal life

 Choosing your association